-Underwriters' option to purchase additional shares

-We have granted the underwriters a 45-day option to purchase up to an additional \$1.5 million of shares from us at the public offering price, less underwriting discounts and commissions, to cover over-allotments, if any.

-Common stock to be outstanding immediately after this offering

-25,364,720 shares (or 25,928,630 shares if the underwriters exercise their option to purchase additional shares in full).

-Use of proceeds

-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$9.2 million (or approximately \$10.6 million if the underwriters' option to purchase additional shares in this offering is exercised in full), based upon an assumed public offering price of \$2.66 per share, which was the closing sale price of our common stock on the Nasdaq Capital Market on January 14, 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock offered by us 7,500,000 shares.
+Underwriters' option to purchase additional shares We have granted the underwriters a 45-day option to purchase up to an additional 1,125,000 shares from us at the public offering price, less underwriting discounts and commissions, to cover over-allotments, if any.
+Common stock to be outstanding immediately after this offering 29,105,322 shares (or 30,230,322 shares if the underwriters exercise their option to purchase additional shares in full).
+Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$13.6 million (or approximately \$15.6 million if the underwriters' option to purchase additional shares in this offering is exercised in full), based upon an assumed public offering price of \$1.94 per share, which was the closing sale price of our common stock on the Nasdaq Capital Market on February 7, 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently intend to use the net proceeds of this offering to continue construction and renovation activities of our existing facilities in Rollo Bay and Indiana, for working capital costs associated with growing our first batches of fish at our Indiana and Rollo Bay farm sites; and other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.
 See the section of this prospectus titled "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
+Risk factors See the section of this prospectus titled "Risk Factors" beginning on page 10 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+The Nasdaq Capital Market trading symbol "AQB"